orrblue/urdf-loader-test-vr/README.md

 ```
 Note that `npm run build` must be executed everytime changes are made to the code.

+## New Additions
+### Drawing Task
+Draw over an outlined curve on the whiteboard.

+*options:*
+debug (bool): Indicate to backend that data is for debugging instead of real experiment data
+robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.
+setRobot (str): Name of the robot to set at start of task.
+If not specified, uses current robot.
+adjustedControl (bool): Rotate marker to hold controller differently when controller controlled, or move center of rotation when robot controlled
+distFromWhiteboard (float): Distance away from whiteboard for the marker to start drawing
+drawVibrationStrength (float): Specifies how much controller vibrates when drawing. default: 0 or no vibration
+rotationBased (bool): Choose whether the drawing functionality will involve a projection perpendicular to the whiteboard (false) or parallel to the marker (true).
+stopOnCollision (bool): Add fake collision behavior between the marker and the whiteboard.
+pointerSize (float): Size of projection pointer.
+If not specified, there will be no projection pointer.
+color (str): Color of drawn lines.
+lineWidth (float): Width of drawn lines.
+traceName (str): Name of trace to draw over specified in traces.js.
+curveScale (float): Amount the trace is scaled by.
+distFromCurve (float): Distance from start and end points to be considered for clear condition.
+bufferSize (int): Determines frequency of network requests.

+### Erasing Task
+Erase pre-existing lines on the whiteboard.

+*options:*
+debug (bool): Indicate to backend that data is for debugging instead of real experiment data
+robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.
+setRobot (str): Name of the robot to set at start of task.
+If not specified, uses current robot.
+distFromWhiteboard (float): Distance away from whiteboard for all corners of eraser to start erasing
+eraseVibrationStrength (float): Specifies how much controller vibrates when erasing. default: 0 or no vibration
+stopOnCollision (bool): Add fake collision behavior between the eraser and the whiteboard.
+color (str): Color of pre-existing lines.
+lineWidth (float): Width of pre-existing lines.
+pathName (str): Name of line to erase specified in erasePaths.js.
+bufferSize (int): Determines frequency of network requests.

+### window.setRobot(robotName)
+Change the current robot.
+robotName = "sawyer" -> set the robot to sawyer
+robotName = "ur5" -> set the robot to ur5

 ## Design

 Any class with a `static async init()` method should use this method to create a class instance instead of the constructor.
 For example: